GyroTools/permission-fixer/README.md

 # permissions-fixer

-To check and fix the permissions of a volume:
+Check and fix the permissions of a volume:

 check for read/write access: